 Where is Google Fiber available?

-Google Fiber is currently available in 35 cities around the country, including San Francisco, Austin, Seattle, and Miami.
-The best way to find out if you have Google Fiber is by searching your zip code below—take a look to see if it’s available on your block.
+Google Fiber is currently available in 35 cities around the country, including San Francisco, Seattle, and Miami.
+We've also listed some of Google Fiber's top cities for availability below.
+The best way to find out if you have Google Fiber is to search your zip code below—take a look to see if it’s available on your block.

 Google Fiber vs. the competition